alttch/eva3/doc/notifiers.rst

 some reasons, cannot work with MQTT in real time, e.g. servers containing third-party or your own web applications.

-JSON notifier type is equal to HTTP/POST, the only one difference is that data is sent fully in JSON format:
+JSON notifier send POST request to specified URI with data:

 * **k** notification key the remote app may use to authorize the sender
 * **subject** event subject